DIY & HOME RECORDING

 Lessons & Workshops

-There can be a steep learning curve in D.I.Y. and home recording, and although there's tonnes of information out there, sometimes it's hard to find exactly what you're looking for, and it's often hard to know whether that information is actually good and helpful advice.
+Although there's tonnes of information out there, sometimes it's hard to find exactly what you're looking for, and it's often hard to know whether that information is actually good and helpful advice or not.

-We've been through the same learning process as you're going through and, although we're still learning every day, after more than 20 years of making records as artists and producers, we think we've got a lot of useful knowledge and advice to share.
+We've been through the same learning process as you're going through - 20 years of making records as artists and producers, and we think we've got a lot of useful knowledge and advice to share.

 So we've decided to offer lessons and workshops to individuals or groups of people who are taking their own steps towards becoming self-recording artists and producers.

 There's no syllabus or set programme.
 We don't want to run courses that try to cover everything like you'd get at music college - if that's what you want there's already a lot of choices for you out there.

 Instead we want to support the learning-by-doing D.I.Y. attitude towards recording.